All Episodes

 These people are just flat-out loonies.

-They are insane kooks, these left-wing blog types, and yet they are treated with great reverence and great respect and fear in the drive-by media and Democratic Party circles.
+And yet they are treated with great reverence and great respect and fear in the drive-by media and Democratic Party circles.

 They can't sell books.

-They don't generate much of anything other than a bunch of hot air amongst themselves, but because they're liberals and because they hate Bush, the drive-by media loves them.
+They don't generate much of anything other than a bunch of hot air amongst themselves.

-So her question uh again to uh John Harwood.
+So her question again to John Harwood.

 What about that?

-What the net roots Democrats are trying to do in some ways, they've got their own way of emulating Republicans because in the Republican Party today, conservatives drive the train, they get nominated, and they win elections.
+What the Net Roots Democrats are trying to do in some ways, they've got their own way of emulating Republicans because in the Republican Party today, conservatives drive the train, they get nominated, and they win elections.

-Can these net roots Democrats win nomination contests and then win general elections?
+Can these Netroots Democrats win nomination contests and then win general elections?

-Conventional wisdom has been that their democratic liberal base is not large enough to do that.
+Conventional wisdom has been that their Democratic liberal base is not large enough to do that.

 It is not a bunch of kooks.